 Not necessary for this item

-(2017).Analysis of the thermal stability of mercuric reductase from the hot brine environment of Atlantis II in the Red Sea by site-directed mutagenesis: Structural interpretation of thermolabile and enhanced thermostable mutants [Master’s thesis, the American University in Cairo].
+(2017).Analysis of the thermal stability of mercuric reductase from the hot brine environment of Atlantis II in the Red Sea by site-directed mutagenesis: Structural interpretation of thermolabile and enhanced thermostable mutants [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Galal, Mohamad Maged.
 Analysis of the thermal stability of mercuric reductase from the hot brine environment of Atlantis II in the Red Sea by site-directed mutagenesis: Structural interpretation of thermolabile and enhanced thermostable mutants.
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.